 The important thing is to be transparent in how we deal – or do not deal – with the confounding variables.
 What are the assumptions you are making to interpret an effect as causal?
+Why did you control for some covariates and not others?
+Do you have a DAG or even a conceptual model of your system that might help a reader understand your thought process?
 If you are using mixed models, do you meet the random effects assumption, and why or why not?
 Have you evaluated your residuals to determine if you need to implement robust standard errors?
-Why did you control for some covariates and not others?
-Do you have a DAG or even a conceptual model of your system that might help a reader understand your thought process?
 Clarifying these types of decisions, even in a brief sentence if not a figure or full breakdown in a manuscript supplement (e.g., see Dee et al. 2023), will go far in terms of making your analyses more transparent.
 This transparency will make the work easier to be built upon to advance science.
 On top of transparency, we also must be humble.
 We must accept that our models and knowledge are imperfect.
 Someday, someone will come along with a different approach that will produce different conclusions and yield new insights.
 This progression is part of the scientific process.

 The approaches presented herein are not a panacea.
 They require assumption for causal inferences, as does any approach, including experiments (Kimmel et al. 2021).
 Some assumptions are shared with experiments: i.e., SUTVA – or the stable unit treatment value assumption which has two parts: 1) no interference or “spillovers” across units and 2) no multiple versions of or “hidden variations” in the causal variable of interest (reviewed in Kimmel et al. 2021).
 In addition, most of the statistical model designs presented here also include assumptions that expected effects are linear and additive (Imai & Kim 2021) and homogeneous across units and time periods.
-We have included some discussion of relaxing these assumptions via interactions (i.e., Box 2); however, there is a growing literature on estimating causal effects in these designs under more varied forms of heterogeneity (Callaway & Sant’Anna 2021; de Chaisemartin & D’Haultfœuille 2020; Goodman-Bacon 2021; Sun & Abraham 2021).
+We have included some discussion of relaxing these assumptions via interactions (i.e., Box 2); however, there is a growing literature on estimating causal effects in these designs under more varied forms of heterogeneity and non-linearity (Callaway & Sant’Anna 2021; de Chaisemartin & D’Haultfœuille 2020; Goodman-Bacon 2021; Sun & Abraham 2021).
 Relaxing this assumption takes more thought and consideration of one’s question of interest and the system dynamics from DAGs.